MicrosoftDocs/architecture-center/docs/solution-ideas/articles/partitioning-in-event-hubs-and-kafka.md

 ### Determine the number of partitions

-Deciding how many partitions to use is complex.
-Many factors come into play:
+Use these guidelines to decide how many partitions to use:

-- A solution's degree of parallelism depends on the number of partitions that are available.
+- Use more partitions to achieve more throughput.
 Each consumer reads from its assigned partition.
 So with more partitions, more consumers can receive events from a topic at the same time.
-More partitions then achieve more throughput.
-- Ideally, the number of partitions should equal or exceed the target throughput in megabytes.
+- Use at least as many partitions as the value of your target throughput in megabytes.
-- The number of partitions should usually equal or exceed the number of consumers.
-Otherwise, starving of consumers results.
+- To avoid starving consumers, use at least as many partitions as consumers.
 For instance, suppose eight partitions are assigned to eight consumers.
-Any additional consumers that start subscribing will have to wait.
-However, a different strategy keeps one or two consumers ready to receive events when an existing consumer fails.
+Any additional consumers that subscribe will have to wait.
+Alternatively, you can keep one or two consumers ready to receive events when an existing consumer fails.
+- Use more keys than partitions.
+Otherwise, some partitions won't receive any events, leading to unbalanced partition loads.

-This rough formula determines the number of partitions:
+You can also use this rough formula to determine the number of partitions:

 `max(t/p, t/c)`

 It uses the following values:

+- `t`: The target throughput.
 - `p`: The production throughput on a single partition.
 - `c`: The consumption throughput on a single partition.
-- `t`: The target throughput.

 For example, consider this situation:

+- The ideal throughput is 2 MBps.
+For the formula, `t` is 2 MBps.
-- A producer sends events at a rate of 1,000 events per second.
-For the formula, `p` is equal to 1 MBps.
+- A producer sends events at a rate of 1,000 events per second, making `p` 1 MBps.
-- A consumer receives events at a rate of 500 events per second, making `c` 0.5 MBps.
+- A consumer receives events at a rate of 500 events per second, setting `c` to 0.5 MBps.
-- The ideal throughput is 2 MBps, setting `t` to 2 MBps.

 With these values, the number of partitions is 4: